Notice-Green-GISD Board calls for Nov. Prop A election

 Students are not required to apply or meet specific criteria or test score requirements.

-For 2023-24 and beyond, students can select one of the schools during the annual Choice of School process.
+Students can select one of the schools during the annual Choice of School process.

 Students who live outside the school's designated transportation zone will need to make their own transportation arrangements.